 Royal City's water source is the Wanapum aquifer.
-We currently have three operational wells identified by source numbers SO1, SO3, and SO4.
-These wells are located at 105 Camelia St. NW, 112 Wildflower St. NW, and 400 Hemlock Ave.
+We currently have two operational wells identified as source numbers SO3, and SO4.
+These wells are located at, 112 Wildflower St. NW, and 400 Hemlock Ave.
 NW.
 SO4 is our newest well and is equipped with a generator.
-This improvement ensures we can provide water during an emergency, enhancing life and safety to our customers.
-Well SO1 is currently used as an emergency backup source to meet system demand when either SO3 or SO4 is out of commission.
+This improvement ensures we can provide water during an emergency, enhancing life and safety for our customers.
+Well 1, (SO1) located at 105 Camelia St. NW is currently used as an emergency backup source to meet system demand when either SO3 or SO4 is out of commission.